saucelabs-training/demo-java/CONTRIBUTING.md

 # Adding Code To demo-java

-1. Clone this repository
+## 1.Clone this repository

 **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request)

-2. Decide if your code example is an example (most likely) or a best-practice (least common)
+2. Decide if your code is an [example (most likely)](#code-example) or a [best-practice (least common)](#best-practice)
-3. Add your code to the correct folder structure as specified below
+3. Add your code to the correct folder structure as specified in [Repository Structure](#repository-structure)
+4. Add a link to the code in the table of contents.
+The link should be placed in the right section and should be alphabetically organized.
-4. Push your changes to the remote repository
+5. Push your changes to the remote repository
-5. Create a PR
+6. Create a PR
-6. Make sure that all the checks pass
+7. Make sure that all the checks pass

 ![passing checks](./images/checks.png)

 7. Request someone to be a reviewer (@nadvolod or @joshmgrant are a good start)

+### Code Example

 An **example** is some code that wants to demonstrate a feature.
 For example, parallelization with JUnit4, parallelization with Junit5, biometric authentication, simple Appium iOS test.
 An **example** is as simple as it gets.